-We also have a wealth of resources at Doherty to help aspiring writers develop their poetic voices.
+We have a wealth of resources at Doherty to help aspiring writers develop their poetic voices.
 If you’re looking for some inspiration, try reading new poetry in a literary magazine or journal.
 You can access full-text articles from some of the top journals in the field through the library website:

 American Poetry Review